lindaqtran/Team11/test/METRICS.md

 # Metric 1 (Happiness)
-* Through NPS we can tell how satisfied users are with the app
+* NPS will tell us how satisfied users are with the app
+* Use Google Analytics to show us the average time on site
+* Use Google Analytics to show how many returning visitors there are

 # Metric 2 (Engagement)